perdian/flightlog/README.md

 # Configuration

-The complete configuration can be done using environment variables so whether you're launching the application directly from the WAR file or via a Docker container the same set of environment variables is used.
+The complete configuration can be done through environment variables so whether you're launching the application directly from the JAR file or via a Docker container the same set of environment variables is used.

 ## Database